Complete Guide to Digital Accessibility Audits

 A website being scanned with a magnifying glass, given a score of 87

-Learn the steps to conduct a thorough digital accessibility audit and ensure your website is inclusive for all users.
-Start improving access today.
+An accessibility audit can help you find where accessibility issues that are putting your site at legal risk are hiding in your content.
+Below, you’ll learn the steps to conduct a thorough digital accessibility audit and ensure your website is inclusive for all users.

-In this post, we’ll discuss the importance of digital accessibility and provide tips on how to run a successful accessibility audit.
+Below, we’ll discuss the importance of digital accessibility and provide tips on how to run a successful website accessibility audit.

 • Accessibility testing: Accessibility testing is a type of usability testing that focuses on ensuring digital environments are operable for everyone and function well with assistive technologies like screen readers.
 For context, screen readers convert text displayed on a computer into a usable format for people with visual impairments.